dlt-hub/dbt_ga4/README.md

 ## How to run the `dlt` pipeline

+The package includes a pipeline script (`bigquery_pipeline.py`) to **ingest** GA4 events data from a BigQuery source.
+This pipeline is necessary when your analytics data resides in a different database than BigQuery, allowing you to migrate this data to a supported destination database.

+The pipeline **normalizes** nested structures found in the BigQuery export into relational tables.
+This process transforms complex JSON-like structures into a format that is understandable and usable across different databases, ensuring that the data is ready for cross-database SQL queries.

+The normalized data is then **loaded** into one of the supported destinations (e.g., Redshift, Athena, Snowflake, Postgres) as specified in the pipeline's configuration.
+The choice of destination depends on your analytical stack and preferences.

 The [`bigquery_pipeline.py`](./bigquery_pipeline.py) is a [dlt](https://dlthub.com/docs/intro) pipeline,
-which loads your GA4 data for the last month from BigQuery database to [destination](https://dlthub.com/docs/dlt-ecosystem/destinations/).
+which loads your GA4 data for the last month from BigQuery database to a [destination](https://dlthub.com/docs/dlt-ecosystem/destinations/).

 ### Install `dlt`
 Install dlt with destination dependencies, e.g. [BigQuery](https://dlthub.com/docs/dlt-ecosystem/destinations/bigquery):